carangel/SegWit-UASF-Bitcoin-docker/README.md

   *  "Configure Docker to start on boot"

 ## 2. Validate the UASF patch (optional)

 Optional but recommended if you have development skills.
 You can check the patch at this page:  https://github.com/bitcoin/bitcoin/compare/0.14...UASF:0.14

 ## 3. Install Bitcoin

 1. Get this repository

 ```
 cd ~
 git clone https://github.com/carangel/uasf-segwit-bitcoin-docker.git
 cd uasf-segwit-bitcoin-docker
 ```
 2. Build the Docker image

-For a regular node:
+For a regular node run:
 ```
 docker build -t segwit-uasf-bitcoin .
 ```
-For a pruned node:
+For a pruned node run:
 ```
 docker build -t segwit-uasf-bitcoin -f Dockerfile-prune-mode .
 ```